API-Skeletons/doctrine-orm-graphql/config.rst

 When set to true all fields and all associations will be enabled.
 This is best used as a development setting when the entities are subject to change.

-.. note:: The strategy
-   ``NullifyOwningAssociation`` is not automatically applied to many to many relationships when using ``globalEnable``.

-globalIgnore
+Really.

+ignoreFields
 ----------------

 When ``globalEnable`` is set to true, this array of field and associations names